HackSoftware/Loki/README.md

     $ py.test

+***In case you get permission error:***

+Since the local database we use is Postgres, the tests try to create their own database,so you need to grant the Postgres user with CREATEDB
+permission:

+    $ sudo -u postgres psql
+    postgres=# ALTER USER username CREATEDB;

 Linting & pep8
 --------------

 In order to check if everything is ok according to pep8 rules, you can use [flake8] (https://pypi.python.org/pypi/flake8) from the project root:

+    $ cd loki/
 	$ flake8